-The food service industry is almost completely dependent on human capital.
+The food service industry is almost wholly dependent on human capital.
 Right from the preparation of food to serving it, your restaurant’s employees are your biggest assets.
 However, restaurant staffing, that is, hiring and retaining talent remains one of the biggest challenges of running a restaurant.
-Find out how to create a Human Resource structure for your restaurant here.
+These are the current trends in the hiring practices of the industry.

-This article will serve as your restaurant staffing guide, and tell you how to source and hire employees for your restaurant.
+This article will serve as your ‘Restaurant Staffing Guide,’ and tell you how to source and hire employees for your restaurant.

-1. Hiring through the Word of Mouth
+1. Hiring Through The Word Of Mouth

-2. Hiring through Classified Newspaper Ads
+2. Hiring Through Classified Newspaper Ads

+Next channel of hiring on this ‘Restaurant Staffing Guide’ is running classified newspaper ads.
 Running classified advertisements in newspapers is one of the most effective ways of restaurant staffing.
 Classified ads work wonders, even for hiring lower level staff such as housekeeping.
 It is cost effective and also targets the masses.
 It is important to keep the target audience in mind while sending out an ad.
 For example, an advertisement in Hindi newspapers is more likely to generate a response, than that in English newspapers.
 A small 30X40 classified ad may not cost more Rs 4,000 in leading Hindi newspapers.

-3. Hiring Through Ads and Posts on Social Media
+3. Hiring Through Ads And Posts On Social Media

 4. Hiring Through Referrals & Notice Board Bulletin